 The Board will regularly evaluate economic, political, social, technological and legal issues and any other relevant external matters that may influence or affect the development of the business or the interests of members and/or stakeholders.
 If thought appropriate, the Board will take outside expert advice on these matters.

 The Board Charter (at the bottom of this page) sets out further information about the Board's procedures and practices.

 Responsibility for the day-to-day operation and administration of the Society is delegated by the Board to the Chief Executive Officer and senior management.
 The Board and CEO will agree the strategies, business plans and budgets directed at achieving the Society’s purposes.
 The CEO is authorised to make decisions in accordance with those strategies, business plans and budgets within the delegation framework approved by the Board.

 The Board has or participates in four standing committees.
 Each committee has a charter approved by the Board summarising the role, rights, responsibilities and membership requirements for that committee.

-The Audit Committee’s objectives are to assist the Board in discharging its responsibilities to exercise due care, diligence and skill in relation to oversight of financial functions, internal and external audit functions, and risk management.
+The Audit and Risk Committee’s objectives are to assist the Board in discharging its responsibilities to exercise due care, diligence and skill in relation to oversight of financial functions, internal and external audit functions, and risk management.

 The Nomination Committee’s objectives are to make recommendations regarding: the Board’s structure, size, composition, Director remuneration and succession; candidates to fill Board vacancies; fit and proper assessments and non-compliance.